soramitsu/bokolo-pg-help/docs/index.md

 ## Initial Setup

-If your bank has only joined Bokolo network, you must perform the initial setup.
+If your bank has just joined Bokolo network, you must perform the initial setup.

 Please follow the instructions from the **Getting Started** topics below to successfully set up your bank:
 1. [Adding a new bank](./getting-started/add-bank.md)